Learn the top 30 reasons why sugar is bad for us … it will help you quit sugar for life!

 30 Reasons Why Sugar Is Bad For Us

 - Sugar, not fat, causes heart disease – Too much sugar is linked to fatal heart disease, even in those who are not obese.
-Sugar is not only making us fat, it’s making us sick – regardless if you are thin or obese.
+Sugar is not only making us fat, but it’s also making us sick – regardless if you are thin or obese.

 - Sugar can cause depression – there is a direct link between blood sugar and mood, especially blood sugar spikes and lows.
 The more uneven your blood sugars, the more uneven your mood.
-And by living on a high sugar, low nutrient diet, you won’t have the essential amino acids and vitamins required for assisting your mood.
+And by living on a high-sugar, low-nutrient diet, you won’t have the essential amino acids and vitamins required for assisting your mood.

 - Sugar can lead to mineral deficiencies – chromium, copper, zinc and magnesium are all depleted through the metabolism of sugar.

-- Sugar can cause macular degeneration – not only does sugar decrease the health of the small blood vessels, a diet high in sugar is low in natural antioxidants and vitamins required for a healthy retina.
+- Sugar can cause macular degeneration – not only does sugar decrease the health of the small blood vessels, but a diet high in sugar is low in natural antioxidants and vitamins required for a healthy retina.

 - Sugar can cause cataracts – Poor blood sugar control weakens the cell membranes and causes oxidative damage in the lens.
-Good blood sugar control, interestingly, strengthens antioxidant defenses and protects cell membranes from leakage.
+Good blood sugar control, interestingly, strengthens antioxidant defences and protects cell membranes from leakage.

 - Sugar causes kidney disease – high blood sugar is a major risk factor for kidney disease.
-Sugar damages the microvascular vessels in the kidney which affect the ability for the kidneys to regulate excretion of harmful waste, blood pressure, salt, mineral, protein and fluid balance.
+Sugar damages the microvascular vessels in the kidney which affect the ability for the kidneys to regulate the excretion of harmful waste, blood pressure, salt, mineral, protein and fluid balance.

-- Sugar causes high blood pressure – salt for too long has been blamed for high blood pressure but in fact the wrong white crystals were blamed, “sugar is more strongly associated with hypertension and cardiometabloic risk”.
+- Sugar causes high blood pressure – salt for too long has been blamed for high blood pressure but in fact, the wrong white crystals were criticised.
+“Sugar is more strongly associated with hypertension and cardiometabolic risk”.
 OpenHeart.BMJ.

 - Sugar promotes acne – sugar promotes sebum (oil) on the face, sugar promotes inflammation, sugar reduces our immunity, sugar aggravates hormonal acne.
 Your skin will pay the price of a high sugar diet.

-It is all about choice. if you chose to eat sugar, you will be at higher risks of the above.
+It is all about choice.
+If you chose to eat sugar, you will be at higher risks of the above.
 Our health is determined by many factors, but by far the one factor that we have the most control over is what we eat.